What kind of players is Cincy SC looking for?

 When would we recommend someone playing up?

-- When the player would still be in the top half of players even in the older age group.
+- When the player would still be in the top third of players even in the older age group.

 - When the player is not suitably challenged in their true age group.